 - Brutalist buildings have sharp lines, cold and solid facades.

 The characteristic features of Brutalist architecture examples are not limited to these.
-The geometric elements that repeated in an order on facades contribute to the static stance of the building.
+The geometric elements that are repeated in order on facades contribute to the static stance of the building.
 This rough stance is an indicator of political and authoritarian power.

 In addition, facades that stand out with monochrome shades of concrete and steel represent the pessimistic, harsh, scary and ruthless world of the period.
 Countries that want to increase their political power and establish a strict regime on societies have designed their public structures with this architectural style, which mostly looks rough and brutal.